play-with-docker/play-with-docker.github.io/_posts/2017-06-26-orchestration-hol.markdown

 The Swarm manager schedules so that there are 7 `sleep-app` containers in the cluster.
 These will be scheduled evenly across the Swarm members.

 We are going to use the `docker service ps sleep-app` command.
-If you do this quick fast enough after using the  `--replicas` option you can see the containers come up in real time.
+If you do this quick enough after using the  `--replicas` option you can see the containers come up in real time.

 ```.term1
 docker service ps sleep-app